 People love to get a glimpse into how their favorite businesses are run.
 This includes you, too!
 Post some behind-the-scenes photos on Instagram to showcase your staff, workplace, or office pet.
 It humanizes your brand and creates a personal bond with your followers.

 Take candid snapshots outside of the context of work and share them.
-A simple candid photo with your team at work may compliment pictures of your products beautifully.
+A simple candid photo with your team at work may complement pictures of your products beautifully.
 Show your followers you’re just like them – real people doing fun activities.

 8. Celebrate Company Milestones